The Legend of Heroes: Trails of Cold Steel: Development and release

 A new Trails game was in development for PlayStation 3 and PlayStation Vita since the late 2012.
 It was developed using the PhyreEngine game engine.

 The game was first released in Japan as Sen no Kiseki on September 26, 2013, for PlayStation 3 and PlayStation Vita.
 In December, Falcom CEO and series producer Toshihiro Kondo said that while the player base was mostly in their 30s when the series was on PC, changing the character designs from Trails from Zero and on had an effect on targeting younger audiences, resulting in Sen no Kiseki's player base being mostly in their late teens to early 20's.

 A Chinese and Korean localization was released in June 2014 with assistance by Sony Computer Entertainment Japan Asia.
 An English localization by Xseed Games was released on December 22, 2015, for PS3 and Vita as The Legend of Heroes: Trails of Cold Steel.
 It was published by Xseed in North America and in Europe by NIS America.
-A port for Windows was released worldwide on August 2, 2017; this release includes additional voice acting not seen in the original release.
+A port for Windows was released worldwide in August 2017; this release includes additional voice acting not seen in the original release.

 A remastered version for the PlayStation 4, The Legend of Heroes: Trails of Cold Steel I: Kai -Thors Military Academy 1204-, was released in Japan on March 8, 2018.
 It includes many features seen in the Windows release, such as support for 4K resolution and a "high speed skip" combat feature.
-The remastered PS4 version was released in North America on March 26, 2019 and in Europe on March 29.
+The remastered PS4 version was released in North America and Europe in March 2019.
 A port for the Nintendo Switch by Clouded Leopard Entertainment was released in Japan and Asia on July 8, 2021.